Robert Livingstone: Covering the Olympic bid process

 Livingstone's specialty is the Olympic Games' site selection process and he frequently comments in the media as a notable expert on the issues related to hosting of the Olympic Games by various cities.

 Robert Livingstone wrote a weekly op-ed column about New York's 2012 Olympic bid in the New York Sun newspaper.

 In 1998 he launched GamesBids.com, a reference site for Olympic bids as well as BidIndex, an original Olympic bid rating system.
 There, he also serves as senior journalist.

 Since 2000, Livingstone has been said to have been "comprehensively covering all Olympic bids for over two decades".
 He also covers bids for Commonwealth Games, FIFA World Cup, Pan American Games, Asian Games and more in both journalistic and opinion pieces.

 Livingstone is an expert on all Olympic bids, but was noteworthy during the failed Calgary 2026 Olympic bid when he published his "Dear Calgary:" series that guided the city through the complexities of an Olympic bid prior to a decisive plebiscite.
 The series received media acclaim in Calgary along with several Q&A interviews.
 Calgary mayor Naheed Nenshi apparently took inspiration from Livingstone's remarks during his 2026 Olympic bid campaign when he said “This has been called the most transparent process in Olympic history.”
 "The mayor was alluding to a tweet from GamesBids.com journalist Robert Livingstone, who covers Olympic bids worldwide" a journalist from The Sprawl reported.

 As a long-time Olympic journalist, in 2014 Livingstone was invited to carry the torch in the Sochi 2014 Winter Olympics torch relay where he ran a leg in Khanty-Mansiysk, Russia.
 In 2010, Livingstone became one of the first web-only journalists accredited to cover the Olympic Games.

+Livingstone serves as a committee member of the Richmond Hill Sports Hall of Fame in Richmond Hill where he currently resides.